Converting HTML to a Jupyter Notebook (.ipynb)

 4. Create Jupyter Notebook Metadata with json

-Now we’re ready to convert HTML to a Jupyter Notebook (this code was inspired by this code example).
+Now we are ready to convert HTML to a Jupyter Notebook (this code example inspired this code).
 First, we start by creating some metadata for the Jupyter notebook.

 • Save